Interested in an all expense paid trip to Washington, D.C.?

 YOUTH LEADERSHIP COUNCIL

-Congratulations to Emma Anderson, a sponsored youth tour delegate from Dakota Electric Association located in Farmington, Minn.
-Emma was selected for the National Youth Leadership Council (YLC) while attending youth tour in June of 2017.
+Congratulations to William Dunn, a sponsored youth tour delegate from People’s Energy Cooperative located in Oronoco, Minn.
+William was selected for the National Youth Leadership Council (YLC) while attending youth tour in June of 2018.
 Each year representatives of the cooperatives communities’ brightest youth gather in Washington, D.C. for the annual YLC.
 While attending the NRECA youth tour in Washington, D.C., each youth is chosen by his or her state delegation.
 The purpose of the YLC conference is to build leadership skills and public speaking skills and to enhance the delegates’ knowledge of the energy industry and cooperative form of business.
 The YLC selects a national spokesperson to address the NRECA annual meeting membership and the Youth Tour delegates at Youth Day the following year.